Sam Noble Oklahoma Museum of Natural History: History

 Nearly 10 years after the founding of the University of Oklahoma in 1890, the Oklahoma Territorial Legislature became interested in establishing a museum at what was then the Territorial University.
-In 1899 the legislature passed a law (Chapter XVI) establishing the position of a territorial geologist and further addressed the collections that would be amassed from the geologist’s ongoing work.
+In 1899 the legislature passed a law (Chapter XVI) establishing the position of a territorial geologist and further addressed the collections that would be amassed from the geologist's ongoing work.
 The law also established that a Department of Geology and Natural History would begin a scientific survey of the Territory of Oklahoma, and mandated the discovery and development of natural resources, including flora, fauna, and minerals.

-As the university’s collections grew during the early 20th century, several attempts were made to build a museum facility to house new collections, exhibit materials and specimens.
+As the university's collections grew during the early 20th century, several attempts were made to build a museum facility to house new collections, exhibit materials and specimens.
 The attempts were nearly successful in 1920 when university leadership funded an expedition to Alaska for the collection of North American megafauna specimens (grizzly bears, caribou, mountain goats, etc.).
 It was hoped that these specimens would excite Oklahomans and their legislators to provide funds for a new museum facility.
 Although those specimens are still preserved and studied even to this day, a museum funding bill was ultimately vetoed at the time by the governor.

 Museum collections continued to grow without a dedicated facility throughout the Great Depression and Dust Bowl.
 At the time, President Franklin Roosevelt and his Works Progress Administration (WPA) sought to ease mass unemployment during the Great Depression through federal jobs and careers.
-It was through this program that about 50 workers were assigned to museum paleontologist J. Willis Stovall, Ph.D.
+It was through this program that about 50 workers were assigned to museum paleontologist J. Willis Stovall.
 The workers were employed to strategically uncover and excavate dinosaur fossils across the state of Oklahoma.
-Discovering a number of large, unique specimens of dinosaurs and mammals, the museum’s vertebrate fossil collection quickly grew in prominence, while also demanding additional storage space.
+Discovering a number of large, unique specimens of dinosaurs and mammals, the museum's vertebrate fossil collection quickly grew in prominence, while also demanding additional storage space.

 At the same time, university archaeologists supervised excavations throughout eastern Oklahoma with large teams of laborers supported by the WPA.
-Most notable were excavations at Spiro Mounds, an important center occupied primarily from AD 1000-1400.
+Most notable were excavations at Spiro Mounds, an important center occupied primarily in AD 1000–1400.
 This intervention was initially oriented towards salvaging Craig Mound, which had been subjected to extensive looting in the mid-1930s.
-These WPA excavations deepened the understanding of Native American pre-contact history in Oklahoma and yielded cultural material that formed the basis of the museum’s early archaeology collection.
+These WPA excavations deepened the understanding of Native American pre-contact history in Oklahoma and yielded cultural material that formed the basis of the museum's early archaeology collection.